The process is pretty straight forward.

-A number of my clients arrive at my office in burnout.
-Sometimes I suggest that they take short-term medical leave because they are exhausted.
+New clients often arrive at my office in burnout.
+Sometimes I suggest they take short-term medical leave because they are so exhausted.
 Sometimes that leave lasts more than 12 weeks and transitions to long-term medical leave.
-Today, I am writing about short-term medical leave only.

 When a client agrees that going on medical leave is a good idea, I talk them through the process of how to get onto medical leave.
 I do this because the experience in new for most people, and it’s easier when you have a guide to walk you through the process.

 Ask your family doctor to put you on leave.

 I begin by asking my clients if they have a family doctor.
 I try to always know a family doctor that is taking new patients because sometimes people don’t have a family doctor when they arrive at my office.

 I tell my clients that they will need to make an appointment with their family doctor, or make a first appointment with a physician that is accepting new patients, if need be.

 The family doctor can write a note and fax it to your Human Resources (HR)Department, stating that they are putting you on medical leave.
 For this reason, I encourage my client’s to bring a contact name and a fax number to the appointment with the physician so that the physician knows where to send the note.

 Insurance companies require a medical doctor to complete the paperwork.

 You will require a physician to be part of your treatment team if you need to go on medical leave.
 To help out, I frequently fax a letter that I have written about my client’s situation to the family doctor, to make supporting the person and writing the initial note easier for the physician.